mcespo/kin/README.md

 I also implemented a dark mode to the page.
 Please dont be alarmed if it catches you offguard.
 I just wanted to make things easy on the eyes for the user but note that I would not implement such a layout without consulting the creative team.

-#### Notes regarding CSS
----
+> [!Notes regarding CSS]
-Since I did not use SCSS, LESS, nor Tailwind, I opted for CSS with native nesting.
+> Since I did not use SCSS, LESS, nor Tailwind, I opted for CSS with native nesting.
 I did the project quickly and it may feel like th styles and classes are a little all over the place.
 My main intent was to live in one CSS document with a mobile first approach.
 I only modify styles as the larger viewports call for modifications.
 I also did not use any naming patterns such as BEM, as I did not want to spend too much time on this particular aspect of the challenge beyond honoring the visual fidelity of the designs.
----